This second-ever assessment of students' technology and engineering abilities found that girls outscored boys in all six areas tested.

 As a girl, Emily Roebling was an eager learner — but girls didn't need to know math and science, and certainly not engineering.
 As an adult, her husband had an ambitious plan for a bridge that would "link Manhattan and Brooklyn," and when construction began, Roebling insisted on learning more about it.
 And when her husband fell ill, she stepped in, supervising every aspect of the project, and ensuring that the Brooklyn Bridge, one of New York's most iconic landmarks, was finished.
 This picture book biography celebrates the secret engineer who refused to give up on an architectural wonder.

 Every day, we use items and products invented by women — and yet few people could name one woman inventor.
 This book changes that!
 Author Catherine Thimmesh surveys a wide variety of inventions, from Stephanie Kwolek's Kevlar to Patsy O. Sherman's Scotchgard, that have changed the world, exploring how these women came up with their ideas and how they made them a reality.
-Engaging and inspiring, and updated in 2018 with even more stories of inventive women, this book celebrates female ingenuity and the women who refused to give up until their inventions became part of our everyday lives.
+Engaging and inspiring, and recently updated with even more stories of inventive women, this book celebrates female ingenuity and the women who refused to give up until their inventions became part of our everyday lives.
+For a companion celebrating women entrepreneurs who made the world a better place, check out Girls Solve Everything.

 Inspire her dreams of creation with this book featuring biographies of 22 groundbreaking architects, engineers, and landscape designers!
 Each capsule biography describes that woman's strengths and passions as a child, as well as the challenges they faced as they established themselves in their careers.
 Intriguing sidebars explore related topics, as well as the landmark events that affected each figure, including the industrial revolution, the women's suffrage movement, and the civil rights movement.
 This entry in the Women of Action series will fascinate budding engineers!